idank/holykeebs-docs/guides/buyers-guide/index.md

 Hotswap sockets allow socketing the switches (rather than soldering them directly to the PCB).

 They are easy to solder and are generally a good idea if you're not set on a switch or want the freedom to change them in the future.

+### Stabilizers

+The purpose of a stabilizer is to provide an even pressing surface across a wide keycap.
+The [Span](https://holykeebs.com/products/span) keyboard uses 2u keys, which have an option to use stabilizers.

+Stabilizers are generally recommended, although do add a bit of work in the build process.
+2u keys are very usable even without stabilizers.

 ## Keycaps